What Are the Common Disorders Affecting the Cornea?

 The under-mentioned are the most common causes affecting the cornea by hampering this mechanism and causing blindness.

-An ulcer can be caused by a variety of causative factors such as by direct trauma, by the flash of very bright objects such as an electric arc, certain chemical fumes, by infection with organisms (adenovirus, cocci, bacilli, Acanthamoeba, fungi), by autoimmune disorders (Moorhen's ulcer).
+An ulcer can be caused by a variety of causative factors such as direct trauma, the flash of very bright objects such as an electric arc, certain chemical fumes, infection with organisms (adenovirus, cocci, bacilli, Acanthamoeba, fungi), and autoimmune disorders (Mooren's ulcer).

 The most common of the causes are either direct trauma or contact lenses.
 Contact lenses act by cutting out the oxygen supply to the corneal cells and killing cells due to lack of oxygen.
 Like any other injury, the ulcer causes a breach in the corneal barriers and allows flooding of water into the cornea.
 This hampers vision and causes pain.